danprince/danthedev.com/posts/2021-01-04-web-dev-without-tools.md

 ---
-title: Web Dev (Without All the Tools)
+title: Web Dev Without Tools
 ---

 Most frontend web development projects rely on a complex stack of tools that turn code into code, or code into errors.
 In a given project, there's a good chance you'll see some combination of the following: